A TRIBUTE TO DENNIS ADAMS RIP

 Prior to joining Jem and Frank, the Adams’ had collaborated on their own car called the Adams Experimental Prototype (aka XP) in 1962.
 This wasn’t the car with the same name that Dennis came up with in 1968, whicle at Marcos.

 Dennis’ first task at Marcos was to restyle Frank’s Gullwing (‘Ugly Duckling’) which didn’t go down well with Costin.
 Adams’ first Marcos design under his own name was the Fastback in 1963 with the all-time classic, GT following a year later.
-That was the car that defined a manufacturer and the basic shape lasted for nearly 45 years.
+That was the car that defined a manufacturer and that basic shape lasted for nearly 45 years.

-Dennis continued to design for Marcos for many years but he left Jem’s employ – with his brother – in late 1964, preferring to focus on freelance work, yet remaining on a retainer with Marcos up to and including the LM500 of 1993.
+Dennis continued to design for Marcos for many years but he left Jem’s employ – with his brother – in late 1964, preferring to focus on freelance work, yet remained on a retainer with Marcos up to and including the LM500 of 1993.

-Then there was a single-seater racing car, the Tip-Up microcomputer car, a range of furniture and a stillborn Le Mans car in 1963 for Anglia Racing Developments where John Tojeiro was employed at the time.
+Then there was a single-seater racing car, the Tip-Up micro computer car, a range of furniture and a stillborn Le Mans car in 1963 for Anglia Racing Developments where John Tojeiro was employed at the time.

-There were a couple of special commissions; one of which was a heavily revised Marcos for a South African customer and also the intriguing ‘Marcos Bentley’ in 1964.
+There were also a couple of special commissions; one of which was a heavily revised Marcos for a South African customer and also the intriguing ‘Marcos Bentley’ in 1964.
 Another one was the Marcos Sabra for an Israeli client.

 Dennis and Peter had based themselves – post-Marcos – in the Old Forge, a very historic building in Bradford-on-Avon, next door, incidentally, to Jem Marsh’s father, who ran an antique shop.

 Probe 15 used a wooden monocoque clothed in a GRP body and a Hillman Imp 875cc engine and much of its running gear besides.
-The Adams brothers were genuinely excited by Probe 15 and talking to me in 2020, Dennis told me: “It was the car we’d always wanted to do.
+The Adams brothers were genuinely excited by Probe 15 and talking to me in 2020, Dennis told me: “It was the car we’d always wantd to do.
 A car free from convention and regulations,” he said.

 It actually made its debut at The Racing Car Show in January 1969, where it went down a storm.
 Seemingly every national in the world stuck it on their front cover the next day.
 Although they could have taken a lot of orders both at the show and subsequently, it was still a prototype.
 “One chap thought it was a large objet d’art rather than a motor car you could drive and wanted one for outside his mansion,” Dennis recalled.